Company Logo - Home Link

 Every year, the Bay Area celebrates community and culture with night markets at various fairgrounds and parks.

-One of these special NorCal Night Markets will be held at the Alameda County Fairgrounds from July 29th - 31st.
+One of these special NorCal Night Markets will be held at Santa Anita Park July 7th-9th.

 While the market is free to attend, you should probably plan on bringing some cash to spend.